-How Shenzhen's the Victoria and Albert Museum signals a new design for the city
+How Shenzhen's Victoria and Albert Museum signals a new design for the city

 The city, and its hinterland, has become the globe's tech-manufacturing capital, home to the headquarters of giants such as Tencent and Huawei.
 In 2016 alone, Shenzhen built and finished 11 new skyscrapers

 (buildings over 200 meters tall) -- more than were completed in the entire United States that year.
-And the city once famous for churning out copycat products is now home to an arts scene strong enough to convince the UK's prestigious Victoria and Albert Museum (V&A) to open its first foreign outpost here.
+And the city once famous for churning out copycat products is now home to an arts scene strong enough to convince the UK's prestigious Victoria and Albert Museum (V&A) to open its first foreign collaboration here.

 Shenzhen, in short, has a new identity.